What is a Continuum of Care (CoC)?

 CoCs are tasked by the US Department of Housing and Urban Development (HUD) to track data on the homeless community in their area.
 These annual Point in Time counts provide an overview of the state of homelessness in a CoC, and offer the information necessary to redirect services, funding, and resources as necessary.

+ARCH completes its Annual Point in Time count of people experiencing homelessness during the last week of January.
 The information that is collected locally is compiled with other national PIT counts and is reported to Congress.

 What is Coordinated Entry?